Straight Girl: 2011 & 2012: two and three-year-old seasons

 Straight Girl began her racing career with four races at Sapporo Racecourse in the late summer and autumn of 2011.
 After finishing unplaced on her debut on 21 August she recorded her first success in a maiden race over 1200 metres six days later.
 She was beaten in her next two races before moving to Hanshin Racecourse where she finished seventh in a minor event on 10 December.

 In 2012, Straight Girl finished unplaced in two starts at Kyoto Racecourse early in the year and then returned from a four-month break to win a minor event over 1200 metres at Hakodate Racecourse in June.
 She was beaten in her next two races before running second in a minor race at Sapporo on 1 September in what proved to be her final run of the year.

 2013: four-year-old season

 After being off the track for nine months Straight Girl returned to the track and finished second to Yulefest in a minor race at Hakodate on 16 June.
 She then began to make rapid progress and won four races in succession, all over 1200 metres at Hakodate: she won a minor race on 23 June, the Sponichi Sho on 13 July, the Nikkan Spots Hai on 20 July and the UHB Sho on 11 August.
-She was then moved up in class for the Grade 3 Kenneland Cup on 25 August, but was narrowly beaten into second place by the five-year-old mare Forever Mark.
+She was then moved up in class for the Grade 3 Keeneland Cup on 25 August, but was narrowly beaten into second place by the five-year-old mare Forever Mark.
 On her final run of the year, she recorded her first major success when he won the Listed Owari Stakes over 1200 metres at Chukyo Racecourse on 8 December.